-Address 1-1-5 Murotani, Nishi-ku, Kobe-shi, Hyogo Number of employees 56 Commencement of operations 1991 Total site area 16,530m 2 Principal R&D themes Development of products related to biotechnology and quality of life, research and development of related new functions, composite materials and process technologies, as well as biotechnology-related product manufacturing.
-Air and water quality conservation <air> No relevant facilities <water> No problems</water></air>
+Address 1-1-5 Murotani, Nishi-ku, Kobe-shi, Hyogo Number of employees 56 Commencement of operations 1991 Total site area 16,530m2 Principal R&D themes Development of products related to biotechnology and quality of life, research and development of related new functions, composite materials and process technologies, as well as biotechnology-related product manufacturing.
+Air and water quality <air> No relevant facilities</air> been able to contribute to environmental education by welcoming students from nearby elementary schools.
+In fiscal 2022, we will continue to pursue our aim of being an environmentally friendly plant by promoting SDGcontributing products and the application of LCA to all products, aiming to become an environmentally friendly